emmauscollege/scripts/README.md

 Use at your own risk!
 The author is a teacher, not a programmer.

-Keep this repo private to prevent public availability of student-account-names being used in input-files for the scripts
+Do not save files in the repo with student-account-names being used in input-files for the scripts, as you don't want those to become public